JPeters775/osticket-prereqs/README.md

 <h3>Download and Install HeidiSQL</h3>

 <p>
 Download and install HeidiSQL from this <a href="https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6"> link</a>.
-After it is installed and downloaded, create a new session using the name and password we used earlier in the Web Platform Installer (Name=root Password=Password1).
+After it is installed and downloaded, create a new session using the name and password you used earlier in the Web Platform Installer (Name=root Password=Password1).
 Connect to the session and create the database by right clicking the "Unnamed" folder on the left and then clicking "Create new database".
 Make sure to call it "osticket".
 </p>
 <br />